 Built environment professional body, Royal Institute of Chartered Surveyors (commonly known as RICS) anticipated last year that any impact relating to house prices would last for about a year in London but for only three months in the rest of the country, while long-term forecasts remained positive and to a certain extent they were right.
-During the periods of 2009 and 2014, London was constantly in the headlines for record-breaking sales of super prime homes to wealthy buyers from Russia, the Middle East, and Asia, many of them being in the city’s ‘golden neighbourhoods’ which include Belgravia, Knightsbridge, Kensington, Mayfair, and Holland Park.
+During the periods of 2009 and 2014, London was constantly in the headlines for record-breaking sales of super-prime homes to wealthy buyers from Russia, the Middle East, and Asia, many of them being in the city’s ‘golden neighbourhoods’ which include Belgravia, Knightsbridge, Kensington, Mayfair, and Holland Park.
 But since 2014, the market has slowed.
 “There are definitely headwinds in the Prime Central London market,” says Sophie Chick, associate director of residential research at Savills in London.
 Some of the headwinds have come in the form of taxes.
-A new stamp duty rate, introduced in December 2014, charges a 10 percent on properties worth more than £925,000 ($1.3 million) and 12 percent on those more than £1.5 million ($2.5 million).
+A new stamp duty rate, introduced in December 2014, charges 10 percent on properties worth more than £925,000 ($1.3 million) and 12 percent on those more than £1.5 million ($2.5 million).

 Over the past year, major foreign investors in British property have been hit with their own setbacks: low oil prices in the Middle East, currency problems in Russia, a recession in Brazil, and stock market turmoil in China, all of which have contributed to few high-end transactions.
-In 2014, Mideast investors made up 15 percent of Prime Central London buyers; last year they made up four percent.
-But geopolitical concerns around the world also reinforce London’s status as a safe haven, says Richard Cutt of property agency Knight Frank.
-“The wealth preservation appeal of prime London property among U.K. and overseas buyers remains significant, most recently against the backdrop of falling commodity prices.”
+In 2014, Middle-Eastern investors made up 15 percent of Prime Central London buyers; last year they made up four percent.
+In saying that, geopolitical concerns around the world also reinforce London’s status as a safe haven, says Richard Cutt of property agency Knight Frank.
+“The wealth preservation appeal of prime London property among the U.K. and overseas buyers remains significant, most recently against the backdrop of falling commodity prices.”
 Brexit’s impact on the sterling could also bring some overseas buyers back to the market, notes Camilla Dell, managing partner at buying agency Black Brick.
 The currency lost six percent against the dollar in the first two months of 2016 and almost 20 percent in the last 18 months.

-According to a report carried out by KPMG last April, at the famous real estate exhibition MIPIM – it was revealed that nearly half (46%) of foreign investors intend to continue with the same level
+According to a report carried out by KPMG last April, at the famous real estate exhibition MIPIM – it was revealed that nearly half (46%) of foreign investors intend to continue with the same level of investment in UK

-of investment in UK property following the triggering of Article 50.
+property following the triggering of Article 50.
 The remaining 44% of respondents had said their organisation is likely to slow down investment following the triggering of Article 50, whilst just 10 per cent said they expected to stop investment altogether.
-There has been a decline in transaction volumes since the Brexit vote, however the dip is nothing compared to the levels predicted prior to the vote with many investors still very eager to invest in UK property, which is fantastic news.
+There has been a decline in transaction volumes since the Brexit vote, however, the dip is nothing compared to the levels predicted prior to the vote with many investors still very eager to invest in UK property, which is fantastic news.

 This is demonstrated by UK transaction volumes in 2016, which showed a dip following two very strong years in 2014 and 2015, but overall remain relatively healthy and significantly above the drop that followed the global financial crisis.
 Private and overseas investment has certainly been a contributing factor to this, with the cheaper pound and less competition from other buyers marking an opportunity.
-In their Q4 review of the Central London market, Cushman and Wakefield reported that overseas investors accounted for nearly three quarters of buyer activity in Central London in the second half of 2016, and 2017 is showing a similar trend.
+In their Q4 review of the Central London market, Cushman and Wakefield reported that overseas investors accounted for nearly three-quarters of buyer activity in Central London in the second half of 2016, and 2017 is showing a similar trend.
 Regional markets, such as Birmingham and Manchester, have also attracted interest from overseas buyers.

-and Dublin (22%).
+When investors were asked whether they were likely to benefit from the increased inward investment as a result of the UK leaving the EU, as many as a third (30%) stated they did not believe Brexit would have a material benefit on any other city, with other respondents pointing mainly to Frankfurt (23%) and Dublin (22%).
 As two of the EU’s main financial centres outside of London, it is perhaps unsurprising that our survey highlighted Frankfurt and Dublin as cities with the potential to benefit from Brexit.
 Equally noteworthy, however, is that many respondents – and indeed many of my clients – strongly argue London will remain a global financial centre regardless of whether the UK is in or out of the EU.